 And here the paths of two friends of the same bank are divided.
-Visar would be arrested for his poems and taken to prison, the court gave him 10 years in prison, depriving him of the right to publish and electoral, if released, while Bardhi would continue with publications, from poetry to comedy, putting them in different scenes, etc.
+Visar would be arrested for his poems and sent to prison; the court gave him 10 years in prison, depriving him of the right to publish and the electoral, if he was released, while Bardhi would continue with the publications, from poetry to comedy, putting them in different scenes, etc.

 Truly a special essay, written in a friendly way, that makes you discover, no matter how little, the times, the mindsets, the changes, the divisions, the unions, and to feel more than being friends, the poetry of life, must be stronger than regimes and are acts that face forgetfulness…!

 To know the socialist reality, the Writers’ League gave us creative permission.
 I was assigned to the Red Stone mine, where I had to be inspired by the heroism of the miners.
 At the Spaç mine, Visari was serving a 13-year prison sentence.
 Guess what: character gallery, art gallery.
 In the labyrinths of the mine, I met a miner, who with a jackhammer dug holes for dynamite molds inside a cave.
 (The inventor of dynamite is the Nobel, which also bears the name “Nobel Prize”.
 Kadare longtime candidate).

 The miner was explaining the layers of the earth to me, as it seemed to me, as if I were learning lessons from the oracles of antiquity: “This layer here,” he told me, .
 This here, before it collapses, throws a pebble, as a warning, like the swaying man to whom you must beware.
 “While this layer here suddenly catches you, like the wicked, to eat behind your back.”
 I wanted to write about him, drawn from the philosophy of explaining characters from the horoscope of earth layers, but, days later, I learned that the dynamite in the gallery had taken his life.